shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 Select your movie from the assets tray that appears when you hit 'select' under the 'video material' component.

+[_note to shawn: putting the movie in the assets, rather than streaming assets, seems to bork the build. but when in streaming assets, don't associate correctly. grrr!_]

 ### Let's test this out.

 Before we can test this out, we have to get a licence key from Vuforia.
 Go to [license key manager](https://developer.vuforia.com/license-manager) and make a new licence key.
 In Unity, select the ARCamera, and then in the inspector on the right hand side of the screen, paste your key in the relevant box: